When it comes to highly personal attacks against their political opponents, local Lib Dems clearly take their lead from the very top.

 The activities of the Lib Dems in one Liverpool ward is something of a case study of the party's brand of local-level negative campaigning, misleading claims and false accusations against their political rivals.

-Green Party councillors in the city's St Michaels ward have challenged the Liberal Democrats to defend a lurid leaflet that
+Green Party councillors in the city's St Michaels ward have challenged the Liberal Democrats to defend a lurid leaflet that claimed the Greens planned to "force limits on the number of children local families can have".

 A second smear was headlined "Green councillors make homeless sleep in the snow."

-launched a legal fund to "fight Lib Dem libel" in a bid to force local Lib Dems to defend or explain their accusations.
+In response, the Greens condemned both accusations as "completely unfounded" and launched a legal fund to "fight Lib Dem libel" in a bid to force local Lib Dems to defend or explain their accusations.

 On population, the party pointed out core Green policy that "PP106 The Green Party holds that the number of children people have should be a matter of free choice."